Judge Cannon may be removed 'if she continues to make questionable rulings': former prosecutor

-According to former federal prosecutor Glenn Kirschner, he is amazed that special counsel Jack Smith has not asked that U.S. District Court for the Southern District of Florida Judge Aileen Cannon has not been taken off the Donald Trump Mar-a-Lago documents case.
+According to former federal prosecutor Glenn Kirschner, he is amazed that special counsel Jack Smith has not asked that Judge Aileen Cannon on the U.S. District Court for the Southern District of Florida be taken off the Donald Trump Mar-a-Lago documents case.

 Asked by MSNBC host Katie Phang about how Cannon is handling questions about whether indicted Trump aides Walt Nauta and Carlos de Oliveira should have access to secret documents as part of their defense, the former prosecutor was skeptical.